 An example of another access certificate is the Habilitation de l’architecte diplômé d’Etat à l’exercice de la maîtrise d’oeuvre en son nom propre (HMONP), this certificate is required to accompany some qualifications listed by France.

-Q: When I join the Register will I be Part 2 or Part 3 equivalent?
+Q: If I join the Register with EU qualifications covered by ARB’s unilateral recognition arrangements will I be Part 2 or Part 3 equivalent?

-A: The Directive provides for recognition up to Part 2 only and this meets the minimum requirements of the Directive.
+A: The ARB has decided to unilaterally recognise qualifications listed in the frozen version of Annex V.7.1.
+This provides for harmonised recognition up to Part 2 only through the listing of qualifications meeting minimum standards.
 There is no harmonisation of qualifications over and above these minimum standards.
-Each member state has different professional legislation.
+Each EU member state has different professional legislation.
 Therefore a Greek Chamber certificate cannot be deemed equivalent to a UK Part 3 qualification.
 If you want to refer to yourself as being Part 3 qualified you will need to undertake a recognised Part 3 qualification at a UK school of architecture.

 Q: I have obtained my first degree Poland and then obtained my second degree in Italy.
 Will I be eligible to join the Register?